Virgilio Dávalos Rey was a Paraguayan supercentenarian whose age has been validated by LongeviQuest.

 Virgilio Dávalos Rey was born in the rural town of Plácido, on the outskirts of Coronel Oviedo, Caaguazu Department, Paraguay, on 8 October 1914.
-He was the fourth of six children born to parents Remigio Dávalos and Lorenza Rey.
+He was the fourth of six children born to parents Remigio Dávalos and Lorenza Rey: Máximo, Narciso, Víctor, Virgilio, Eugenia and Eudelio.
 He showed interest in reading, the arts, and culture from a very young age.
-After completing primary school, he was compelled to migrate from the town of Ajos to Villarrica, approximately 45 kilometers away.
-There, he settled with his two older brothers, Narciso and Máximo, who were both attending secondary school and working, just like Virgilio.
-He had to relocate because the first town lacked any secondary education institutions.
+He was raised in a modest family setting, closely tied to rural labor and community life.
+He was primarily brought up by his mother, who assumed sole responsibility for the household.

-At an early age, during the Chaco War (1932–1935), he applied to serve as a soldier in the War Intendancy, where he was responsible for providing logistics for the front lines, including uniforms, ammunition, medicines, and weapons.
-He was later assigned to the Navy, where he sailed the Pilcomayo River to conduct inspections in the conflict-ridden region.
-Later, he served in the Infantry Regiment No. 10 “Sauce.”
-The regiment’s objective was to block the advance of the Bolivians toward Fort Alihuatá.
+However, his education was abruptly interrupted by the start of arrests and conscription for the Chaco War (1932–1935).
+His older brothers were called up for military training, and having no one to stay with in Villarrica, Virgilio returned to his home in Plácido to accompany and care for his mother.
+Upon reaching the required age and faced with the growing need for soldiers, he voluntarily enlisted for military service, presenting himself to defend his country.
+He began his service in the War Quartermaster Corps, where he performed essential logistical functions for the battlefront, such as the provision of uniforms, ammunition, medicine, and weapons.
+Later, he was assigned to the Navy, navigating the Pilcomayo River on inspection missions of the conflict zone.
+He subsequently served as a combatant in the 10th Infantry Regiment “Sauce,” whose mission was to halt the Bolivian advance towards Fort Alihuatá, under the command of Commander Crisóstomo López.
 In April 1935, while on the front lines, he fell ill and was unable to continue serving as a soldier, prompting him to return to the Military Hospital for a three-month rest.
 Due to the war, he lost the hearing in one ear, and his eyesight was also affected.
 Once he recovered, he was called to work in the military quartermaster’s office due to his self-taught skills in writing and calculations.
 After his recovery, he returned to his community of Plácido, where he was visited by his brother Narciso, also a combatant, who informed him that the war had ended.

-At some point, he married Teresa Lopez de Davalos, with whom he had six daughters: Tomasa, Nimia, Francisca, Apolonia, Dominga, and Sara.
+In September 1940, he married María Santa López Martínez, with whom he had six daughters: Tomasa, Nimia, Francisca, Apolonia, Dominga, and Sara.
+They shared 76 years of marriage until María Santa’s death in June 2017.
 After the war, he settled in his native Plácido, where he focused on trading local fruits, tobacco, petitgrain essence, and buying and selling cattle, among other activities.
 Over the years, he emerged as a community leader and successfully organized the community to build a primary school, which has provided education for over seven decades.
 Eventually, he acquired a property in the central neighborhood of Capitán Roa.
-As a prominent social worker, he was arrested several times by the police under the Stronista regime (1954–89) due to his liberal activism and social stance.
-At the age of 108, he had 10 grandchildren, 10 great-grandchildren, and 1 great-great-grandchild.
+As a prominent social worker, he was arrested several times by the police under the Stronista regime (1954–1989) due to his liberal activism and social stance.
+In this period, he worked closely with the American priest, Father Eugene Connolly, at the San Pedro parish.
+His mother passed away at the age of 82 at her home in Plácido, marking the end of a profoundly significant chapter in his life.

 On his 107th birthday, members of a reserve corps serenaded him with a band, playing marches and patriotic songs, as well as singing the traditional birthday song “Happy Birthday.”
 He was presented with a certificate of gratitude and recognition.
 Meanwhile, the governor of Caaguazú, Alejo Ríos Medina (PLRA), who also came to greet him, gifted him an Olimpia t-shirt, honoring the club of which he is a fan.
 In July 2024, the Chamber of Deputies decided to award him the National Order of Merit “Comuneros.”